 We are also committed to helping social movements and campaigns with improving their communications.
 That’s why we co-ordinated the media campaign for the Stansted 15, helped put the Orkambi drug scandal on front pages, supported the Global School Student Climate Strike and were instrumental in making the Trump Baby go global.
 If you think we might be able to help you just drop us an email.

-Official blurb on the NEON and PIRC partnership: NEON and PIRC work together as strategic partners on the Communications Hub.
+NEON and PIRC work together as strategic partners on the Communications Hub.
 NEON founded the project and leads the communications, messaging and rapid response elements including all media work and spokesperson network training.
 PIRC leads the narrative and framing research including the longer-form narrative programmes and the content and research for the messaging days.
 Neither organisation is responsible for the activity of the other.